kantord/LibreLingo/README.md

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

+## Contributors who don't have a GitHub account.

+Since [All Contributors](https://allcontributors.org/) relies on GitHub accounts to show user info, it's not possible to use it to credit people who don't have a GitHub account.
+This place is intended as a list of people who contributed without registering for a GitHub account.

+* **[Kate](https://codeberg.org/kate)** - creating a [LibreLingo course](https://codeberg.org/kate/LibreLingo_FR_from_EN) on Codeberg

 ## License

 LibreLingo is licensed under the AGPL-3.0 license.
 In addition, course content and other creative content might be licensed under different licenses, such as CC.
 This image shows a summary of the licensing of our dependencies: